Jingjing-NLP/VOLT/README.md

 VOLT(-py) is a vocabulary learning codebase that allows researchers and developers to automaticaly generate a vocabulary with suitable granularity for machine translation.
+To help more readers understand our work better, I write a [blog](volt-blog/blog.html) at this repo.

 ### What's New: